Beyond the Line of Duty

 Beyond the Line of Duty is a 1942 American short propaganda film, directed by Lewis Seiler.
 The documentary film reenacted the life and career of United States Army Air Corps Captain Hewitt T. "Shorty" Wheless.

-Following the attack on Pearl Harbor, Hollywood rushed to turn out films that would help to help win the war.
+Following the attack on Pearl Harbor, Hollywood rushed to turn out films that would help to win the war.
 The studios produced more than features, with countless cartoons and short subjects that were intended to inform the public, boost morale, encourage support of the Red Cross and other organizations that were helping at home and overseas or in recruitment.
 There were also films that were shown only to members of the armed forces.
 These films either trained them or entertained them.

 Beyond the Line of Duty is one of the best examples of how Hollywood pitched in and worked to boost morale and also recruit men and women into military service.
 The film won the Oscar for Best Short Subject at the 15th Academy Awards in 1943.

 Plot

 In 1942, the story of the heroism of an airman was introduced in the April 28 Fireside Chat by President Franklin Delano Roosevelt.
-The story relates to the life and career of Hewitt T. Wheless as an bomber pilot in the United States Army Air Corps (USAAC).
+The story relates to the life and career of Hewitt T. Wheless as a bomber pilot in the United States Army Air Corps (USAAC).
 Beginning when Wheless, working as a ranch hand in Texas, joined the Army Air Corps in 1938, the account follows through theoretical and practical training in courses at Randolph Field, Texas.
 He later graduated as a pilot, receiving his wings at Kelly Field, Texas.

 Qualifying as a bomber pilot, Lt.
 Wheless was stationed in the Philippines with the 19th Bombardment Group.
 On December 14, 1941, in the first weeks of World War II, Wheless was the pilot of a four-engine Boeing B-17 Flying Fortress heavy bomber assigned a bombing mission to attack Japanese warships and transports in the harbor at Legaspi, Philippine Islands.

 While Wheless was able to successfully complete his mission, his bomber was attacked by 18 enemy fighters.
 During the running aerial battle, three gunners were wounded and a fourth killed while seven fighters were reportedly downed.
 Wheless was able to return to base and land the aircraft safely in the dark with three flat tires.

 In his nationwide address, President Roosevelt praised the pilot's extraordinary heroism and noted that Wheless had received the Distinguished Flying Cross.
 In a tribute to the remarkable strength of his B-17 bomber, Captain Wheless later gave a speech at the Boeing factory in Seattle, thanking the workers.